Close

 Academic and Student Visas

-Student visas support enrollment in Vatican educational institutions and research programs.
+Student visas support enrollment in Vatican educational institutions and research programs for stays exceeding 90 days.
 Academic visas facilitate scholarly research access to Vatican libraries and archives, typically requiring institutional sponsorship and detailed study proposals.
+Short-term academic visits under 90 days fall under the standard Schengen tourist visa category.

 Employment and Work Visas